netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

         kubectl create -f apache-service.yaml

     When you create the service (`apache`) of type `LoadBalancer`, the IPAM controller assigns an IP address to the `apache` service from the IP address range you had defined in the IPAM controller deployment.
+The IP address allocated by the IPAM controller is provided in the `status.loadBalancer.ingress:` field of the service definition.
 The Citrix ingress controller configures the IP address allocated to the service as virtual IP (VIP) in Citrix ADC.

 1. View the service using the following command: